bardela/sample/README.md

 # Sample Project
-# It display tweeds in a map for a given city
+# It displays tweeds in a map for a given city